byteyilabs/yi-note/README.md

 There are serveral options to use this extension:

-- Install extension from [Chrome](https://chrome.google.com/webstore/detail/yinote/fhpgggnmdlmekfdpkdgeiccfkignhkdf) web store.
+- Please see [Installation section](#installation) to install extension from official platform stores.
-- For existing users, Chrome will automatically update the extension when new versions available.
 Please see [Migrations Guide](/MIGRATING.md) for more information.
 - You can also build the extension, then run it locally.
 Please see [Development](#development) for more information.

 #### Development